Auditions

 MS. FFOLIOT-FFOULKES

-Wealthy guest on the cruise, cousin to Ms. Grant – “Sixty, snobbish, & bad-tempered”
+Wealthy guest on the cruise, cousin to Ms. Grant – “Sixty, snobbish; bad-tempered”

-Overbearing / dismissive / incurably “right about things”
+Overbearing / Dismissive / Incurably “right about things”

 CHRISTINA GRANT

-Ms. Ffoliot Ffoulkes cousin, and latterly treated as her lady in waiting.
-“A nice sensible
+Ms. Ffoliot Ffoulkes’ cousin, and treated as her lady in waiting.
+“A nice sensible girl, with and amazingly equable temper”

 SMITH

 Another guest on the cruise with a secret background.
-“A rather dirty looking young
+“A rather dirty looking young man in grey flannel trousers and an open shirt”

 Confident / Caustic / Self-satisfied